A Single Friendly Guide to Christmas Services

 Not everyone attends Christmas services with family or friends – lots of people will be coming on their own.
 Christmas services are also among the most attended by non-church goers, who may not know anyone else there and may be feeling apprehensive.

-In the lead up to Christmas, consider how you can encourage the whole church to be outward looking.
 Many single people in our survey told us that “church family” doesn’t feel like it applies to Christmas – and this can feel extremely isolating.
-Don’t leave welcoming just to the ‘welcome team’.
-It’s up to all of us to ensure everyone feels part of the church family all year round.
+So let’s not leave welcoming just to the ‘welcome team’.
+Consider how you could encourage the whole church to be outward looking in the lead up to Christmas.

 3. Sharing the Peace